 In the consumer space, many people are seeking out opportunities to shop small and give their dollars to a local business owner rather than a big box store.
 But how do you achieve successful results by participating in Small Business Saturday?

 Sandwiched in between Black Friday and Cyber Monday, it’s easy for small business owners to feel like they need to be on the same level as large retailers.
 In reality, the best thing small business owners can do is be true to themselves and their business.
-The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness small business owner’s offer.
-One thing that is crucial when competing against big retailers, is to make yourself known.
-The American Express Small Business Saturday website offers all kinds of resources to help your business stand out.
-From window stickers, to website and social media images, they make it easy for small business owners to advertise that they are participating in Small Business Saturday.
+The numbers have shown people want to shop small, and while they also shop big, they appreciate the uniqueness that small business owner’s offer.
+Some ways that you can consider celebrating Small Business Saturday are:

 - Offer a referral promotion.
 Today, 92% of consumers believe suggestions from friends and family more than advertising.
 Referral programs are great for business because they bring more people in the door, and it’s a win-win for the consumer and your business.
 Customers who refer feel good about referring a company they support to a friend, and your business.